yitianwang18/cse112-s22-group14/admin/meetings/013121-brainstorm.md

 <br>

 **Opening**:
-The mentor meeting of Teamato was called to order at 3:00 PM PST on January 31, 2021 virtually via Zoom by Muhammad Z Khan.
+The brainstorming meeting of Teamato was called to order at 3:00 PM PST on January 31, 2021 virtually via Zoom by Muhammad Z Khan.

 **Meeting Type**:
-Group
+Brainstorming

 **Members present**:
 Muhammad Z Khan
 Xavier